Looking for Love in all the Wrong Places

 Okay.
 We’re already in trouble.
 We don’t want to suffer; we want the antidote!
 We want something to fix the problem.
 As human beings – even Christians – we really hate to suffer.
 Actually, many Christians believe God should protect them from suffering.

-Scripture tells us of God’s deep longing for those who turn away from him.
-This is not a God who cannot wait to punish us for our sinfulness.
-Instead, he longs to lavish us with his love despite our sinfulness.
 Just as Jesus’ suffering and dying brought many sinners to salvation, and the apostles’ suffering and martyrdom brought others to God, our willingness to suffer well, whatever comes our way, is a witness to the power of God’s love in a broken world.

 I have a friend whose marriage is terribly difficult.
 She has often threatened divorce.
-But God spoke to the depth of her heart that it was within her marriage that she would grow to be more like him.
+But God spoke to the depth of her heart that it was within her marriage that she would grow to be more like Him.
 It’s easy to love a newborn baby, a tiny puppy, or the perfect mother you’ve been blessed with.
 But what about those imperfect people?

 Do you find yourself glaring at that lump of a husband on your sofa – you know, the one who’s guzzling beer and belching show tunes – and wondering where you went wrong?
 Then there’s that snarky neighbor you secretly wish would fall off the face of the earth.